InteractiveGL/vision6D/docs/docs/tutorial-basics/load_3d_objects.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Deploy your site
+# Load 3D Objects

 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).